What is Medication-Assisted Treatment (MAT)?

 For patients with alcohol use disorder, MAT first consists of different treatment options that help them through the initial stages of withdrawal symptoms.
 Freedom from these symptoms enables people to participate in therapy sooner rather than later.

-The ability to medically assist people with alcoholism has brought positive changes for those receiving treatment at Gateway Foundation.
+The ability to medically assist people with alcoholism has brought positive changes for those who attend addiction treatment programs at Gateway Foundation.
 One of the biggest changes is the decrease in the ASA rate, when people leave treatment against staff advice.
-When a person receiving MAT becomes more comfortable and therefore more engaged in the treatment process, they are more likely to successfully complete their program.
+Since MAT helps patients become more comfortable and therefore more engaged in the treatment process, they are more likely to successfully complete their program.
 Research has shown MAT also helps people remain alcohol-free following program completion.